iwanders/nixos-surface/kernel_dev/README.md

 From the forementioned comment (and some testing) we learn that we can add `To` headers to each patch file, allowing us to specify which mailing list each file will go to, while all emails still keep the same `in-reply-to` header.
 (This probably ties them all together on the mailing list archive?)

+Ensure signed off by is present, use `git commit -s`.

 #### Send it out
 ```
 git send-email <files>